 - Central Card Handler Client Allows a central database of card holders to be maintained and imported by the individual regional systems.
-There can be more than one Central Card Handler client. - Global Client A client that can connect to any regional system and log on as if it were a local client of that site for true remote management of sites. - Global Client + Alarm Handler Enables a Global Client to display alarms routed from regional systems and to connect to the regional systems for alarm acknowledgment and remote management of sites. - Administration Client A standard client for monitoring and setting up the system (see page 4).
-Although installed, the SMS client software should not normally be used on an SMS server in a Global system.
+There can be more than one Central Card Handler client. - Global Client A client that can connect to any regional system and log on as if it were a local client of that site for true remote management of sites.
+A Global Client can display and manage alarms routed from regional systems for centralized alarm management. - Administration Client A standard client for monitoring and setting up the system (see page 4).
+Although installed, the Symmetry client software should not normally be used on a Symmetry server in a Global system.